-We chose Liberty Mutual, USAA, and Farmers as the best renters insurance companies in Michigan because of their coverage options, years of experience, and affordable pricing.
+Here are the best renters insurance companies in Michigan based on their coverage options, years of experience, and affordable pricing:

 Liberty Mutual offers the most affordable renters insurance policies out of the providers in this review.
 You can get a policy starting at $5 per month, which is well below the national average of $15 per month.
 With that price, you’ll receive liability, personal property, loss of use, and medical payments to others coverage.